Julian Kornhauser

 Julian Kornhauser (born 20 September 1946 in Gliwice, Poland) is a Polish poet and literary critic.

+Biography

-He was born to a Jewish father and a Catholic mother, as a son of Jakub and Małgorzata Kornhauser.
+He was born to a Jewish father and a Catholic mother, Jakub and Małgorzata Kornhauser.
 He is an author of poems, novels and literary sketches.
 He also published translations of Serbian and Croatian poetry.
 At present, he works as a professor at the Jagiellonian University in Kraków.
 Through his daughter Agata Kornhauser-Duda, his son-in-law is Andrzej Duda, President of Poland for the Law and Justice party.
+He is one of the most prominent representatives of the poetic New Wave of the 1970s and a co-founder of the literary group "Teraz".